roggc/dinou/README.md

 - If no `not_found.tsx` exists, a default "Page not found" message is returned.

 - Layouts are applied to `not_found.tsx` pages too, unless a `no_layout` or **`no_layout_not_found`** files (**without extension**) are found in the directory in which the `not_found.tsx` page is defined, in which case layouts will not be applied to `not_found.tsx` page.

+### Error Handling

+- In case of error in a page, the more nested `error.tsx` (or `.jsx`) page will rendered if exists. **If it does not exist, then in production the error will be written in the console, and in development a default error page will be rendered informing about the error message and the error stack**.

+- Layouts are applied to `error.tsx` pages, if no `no_layout` or `no_layout_error` files (without extension) exists in the folder where `error.tsx` is defined.

+- `error.tsx` pages are **dynamically rendered**, so avoid using server components (async functions) and fetching data in their body definition because this will delay the rendering of the page.
+Use `Suspense` instead if you need to fetch data.

+- There not exists a `error_functions.ts` functionality, so there is no `getProps` for error pages.
+Again, if you need to fetch data use `Suspense`.

 ## `favicons` folder